mageplaza/magento-2-image-optimizer/README.md

 ```

-## 4. Highlight Features
+## 4. Highlight Features of Magento 2 Image Optimizer

 ### Optimize multiple types of images

 ![Optimize multiple types of images](https://i.imgur.com/xXd6u8v.png)

-With Magento 2 Image Optimizer, various types of images such as PNG, JPG, and GIF can be compressed easily by the store admins.
+With [Magento 2 Image Optimizer](https://marketplace.magento.com/mageplaza-module-image-optimizer.html), various types of images such as PNG, JPG, and GIF can be compressed easily by the store admins.
 These three image types are the most common formats which are used by thousands of online stores to upload the pictures of their products and services.
 With compressed image size, you will be able to better your store site’s performance.

 ### Control image quality: lossless or lossy

 ![Control image quality](https://i.imgur.com/7u4MUJz.png)

-Setting the compression level is the most interesting feature of the Image Optimizer extension.
+Setting the compression level is the most interesting feature of the Magento 2 Image Optimizer extension.
 There are two compression options which create different image quality and file size output that you can use: Lossless and Lossy.

 On the one hand, Lossless is an option which allows admin to retain the quantity of image while downsizing its size.
 More specifically, by removing unnecessary meta data from image files, the file size will be decreased marginally.

 On the other hand, Custom compression, also known as Lossy, will help you to reduce the file size dramatically.
 However, there will be a loss in the data of the original image file; in other words, the quality of the image will be affected.
-When the Image Optimizer extension is applied to your store, the retained proportion of quality after the compression process can be set without a visible loss in image quality.
+When Magento 2 Image Optimizer extension is applied to your store, the retained proportion of quality after the compression process can be set without a visible loss in image quality.
 As a result, you can retain full control of image quality as well as the compression level.

 ### Process optimization automatically